inkVerb/VIP/401/Lesson-12.md

 *This is a normal problem in many programming languages, which is why inputs are "sanitized".*

-#### B. Sanitize
-1. You can use tools like `sed` or `grep` or something else to reject or remove certain characters a user inputs
-  - This is called **"sanitizing"**
-  - E.g. consider HTML <form><input> tags that do this automatically with the `type` attribute
-    - `type="email"` will only allow email addresses
-    - `type="url"` will only allow a web address
-    - This had to be done with extra code in older versions of HTML and in more basic computer languages
-2. Most computer languages automatically sanitize inputs enough, so you don't need to as often
-  - So, the above example would only damage an ancient Shell machine, not BASH or other modern interpreters
-3. Using quotes, like `echo "$USERNAME"`, also prevents most of the problems, *(but you should be doing that anyway)*
-4. There are some other commands, like above, that prevent things like this

-#### C. Starting Security Solutions
+#### B. Starting Security Solutions

 Three Golden Rules of General Security & Safety:
   1. **Don't do more than necessary**
   2. **Don't do less than necessary**
   3. **Be proper: Follow formatting and procedure**

-##### 1. Sanitize a user-input variables with a [character class](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Characters.md) test (requires BASH)
+##### 1. Validate a user-input variables with a [character class](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Characters.md) test (requires BASH)
-- **Sanitizing is generally a good idea anyway, so a user mistake doesn't break your script**
+- **Validating is generally a good idea anyway, so a user mistake doesn't break your script**
+- **Validation** does not remove anything unwanted, but rejects everything if an input has the wrong format or characters
 - This test would reject non-alphanumerics characters (`[:alnum:]`):
   - `[[ "$USERNAME" =~ [:alnum:] ]]`
   - `[:alnum:]` from: [Characters: Grouped classes](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Characters.md#grouped-classes)